 Girdletree is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Girdletree is a town of sales and office workers, managers, and construction workers and builders.
 There are especially a lot of people living in Girdletree who work in office and administrative support (29.85%), management occupations (19.40%), and law enforcement and fire fighting (13.43%).

-Girdletree is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Girdletree is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Being a small town, Girdletree does not have a public transit system used by locals to get to and from work.